 - 7. Some Factors To Consider Before Buying A Wood Filler

 Filling large gaps in the woods may seem simple and easy.
-However, it can be tricky and require the right materials and method to achieve a perfect and natural appearance.
+However, it can be tricky and require the right materials and methods to achieve a perfect and natural appearance.
 So, how do you fix large gaps properly?
 Read on to find out!

 Ideally, when installing a trim piece, you should first check that the parts are the right size.
-One way is by measuring the piece twice, then cutting it once to make sure that measurements will work out correctly.
+One way is by measuring the piece twice, then cutting it once to make sure that the measurements will work out correctly.